Updated July 26, 2020.

 Jet lag is a fact of travel, and if you’re coming from the mainland U.S., Europe, much of Oceania, or Asia, you will be several hours ahead of Hawaii!
 I have written about Jet Lag: Your Secret Travel Weapon before, but here are some specifics to take advantage of it on O’ahu:

 - Schedule morning activities the first two to three full days of your trip.
-If you want to take that morning snorkeling tour, get a head-start to drive all the way around the island, or enjoy a sunrise viewing, plan to do those things early on in your trip, before you get used to Hawaii time.
+If you want to take that morning snorkeling tour, get a head-start to drive all the way around the island to the best spot, or enjoy a sunrise viewing at a particularly beautiful vantage point.
+Start a long hike just before the sun comes up.
+Plan to do those things early on in your trip, before you get used to Hawaii time.